scraptechguy/EncryptionMachine/README.md

-Yep, this is the original work of mine.
+Yep, this is original work of mine.
 Feel free to use it though!
 Still on it!